petr-motejlek/cv/index.md

 - Incremental (waterfall) development with long release cycles.

 ## Professional History
+- Too much to all fit here.
+There's a lot I know already, and what I don't know, am always willing to learn, if it helps us grow and deliver better solutions.

 ### 2019-present: Software Development Engineer at Akamai
 * Full-stack development of a feature enablement service that protomotes DevOps culture